 Return to top of page

 The infrastructure at the port provides an excellent habitat for the feral pigeon population in Albany.
 A regular feed source in the form of grain storage also contributes to the population.
 The pigeons present both Quality Assurance health and hygiene issues for the port and its leaseholders.
-The Albany Port Authority along with CBH have committed to a co-operative approach to managing the pigeon population.
+The Port of Albany along with CBH have committed to a co-operative approach to managing the pigeon population.
 This approach involves removing roosts and available feed, trapping, and undertaking approved alphachloralose treatment.
-CBH undertake the alphachloralose treatment under full compliance with the Department of Agriculture and food's requirements and guidance.
+CBH undertake the alphachloralose treatment under full compliance with the Department of Agriculture and Food's requirements and guidance.

 Return to top of page

-The Albany Port forms part of international trade and shipping, and like ports around the world it is a 24 hour operation.
+The Port of Albany forms part of international trade and shipping, and like ports around the world it is a 24 hour operation.
 Trade through Albany relies on the port´s ability to operate outside of normal business hours.
-With expected growth in woodchip exports and continued expansion at the port due to new commodities and export opportunities, the port will continue to operate as a 24 hour port well into the future.
 Every effort is made by port staff and contractors to ensure that the impact of emissions, including noise and lights on surrounding residential areas is minimal.

 The port participates in the fortnightly recyclable collection run by Cleanaway on behalf of the City of Albany.
 All recyclable paper, plastics, glass and aluminium from the administration building is collected and recycled.
 Quarantine wastes from shipping is disposed via deep burial in compliance and under the direct supervision of AQIS.